dao-duc-tung/llm-scratch/readme.md

 ## 1. Prepare a dataset

-The file `src/prepare_dataset.py` downloads the dataset and creates a sample dataset for testing the code faster.
+The file `src/prepare_dataset.py` downloads the dataset and creates a sample dataset of 10k rows.

-### Why do we need a dataset?
+### 1.1.
+Why do we need a dataset?

 The dataset provides examples for the model to learn language patterns such as: